-In accordance with section 3512 of the Paperwork Reduction Act of 1995 ("PRA"), 44
+In accordance with section 3512 of the Paperwork Reduction Act of 1995 ("PRA"), 44 U.S.C.

-U.S.C.
 3501 et seq., an agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid Office of Management and Budget ("OMB") control number.
-This Notice of Proposed Rulemaking ("NPR") contains disclosure requirements, some of which implicate PRA as more fully explained below.
+This final rule contains disclosure requirements, some of which implicate PRA as more fully explained below.

-The proposed new disclosure requirements are contained in sections 745.14(c)(1) and 745.14(c)(2).
-More specifically, section 745.14(c)(1) would require that each insured credit union that offers noninterest-bearing transaction accounts post a "Notice of Changes In Temporary NCUA Insurance Coverage For Transaction Accounts" in the lobby of its main office and domestic branches and, if it offers internet deposit services, on its Web site.
-Section 745.14(c)(2) would require that insured credit unions notify members of any action that affects the share insurance coverage of their funds held in noninterest-bearing transaction accounts.
+The new disclosure requirements are contained in sections 745.14(c)(1) and 745.14(c)(2).
+More specifically, section 745.14(c)(1) requires that each insured credit union that offers noninterest-bearing transaction accounts post a "Notice of Changes In Temporary NCUA Insurance Coverage For Transaction Accounts" in the lobby of its main office and domestic branches and, if it offers internet deposit services, on its Web site.
+Section 745.14(c)(2) requires that insured credit unions notify members of any action that affects the share insurance coverage of their funds held in noninterest-bearing transaction accounts.